-Serbia: Increased electricity production in hydropower plants during August4.
-September 2020. / News Serbia Energy
+Serbia: Increased electricity production in hydropower plants during August, News Serbia Energy

 Electricity generation in Serbian state-owned power utility EPS’ HPPs increased significantly this August with 805.8 GWh of produced electricity, 33 % more than in a previous year.
 HPP Djerdap complex produced 563.7 GWh, HPPs on Drina and Lim rivers produced 240.6 GWh, while small hydropower plants produced 1.5 GWh of electricity in August.